dragoncoder047/aelith/brainstorming/world_map.md

 * no lightswitch on wall, lights are permanently on
 * contains a fume hood and chemical storage cabinets
 * plus a zug floating in a jar of liquid inside the fume hood
+* terrarium with some voranium flowers growing in it (can be opened to take them; they do NOT respawn here, only in the voranium flower cave below)
 * the zug ate the tape for component #4, but the player must first freeze and then crack open the zug in the physics lab to get it
 * the player can only get into the fume hood via the ductwork from the boiler room to